SalesforceFoundation/NPSP/Contributor/index.md

 ---
 # How to Contribute Code to the Nonprofit Success Pack

 The Nonprofit Success Pack (NPSP) is an application that integrates directly with Salesforce to help nonprofits and higher ed institutions use Salesforce more effectively.
 The NPSP is an open-source project that thrives on the generosity of its developer community.
-Along with the information in these documents, **please read [Contributing to the Nonprofit Success Pack]
+Along with the information in these documents, **please read [Contributing to the Nonprofit Success Pack](http://www.salesforce.org/help/contribute-nonprofit-success-pack/)**.

 This document outlines everything you need to know to start contributing code to the NPSP.
 We’ll show you how to set up your development environment, how to develop in the NPSP code base, and how to submit changes to the Salesforce Foundation for review.
 We're assuming you're using a unix environment, such as Linux or OS X. If you're a windows user, you may need to set up a unix command line such as the new [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about), aka *Bash on Ubuntu on Windows* (Windows 10 only), or [Cygwin](https://www.cygwin.com/).
+It is possible to use Git and CumulusCI from a Windows cmd.exe or Powershell command line, but the specifics of doing so are beyond the scope of this documentation.

-# GIT and Initial Setup
+# Git and Initial Setup

 1. [Set up git and github](Github.html)
     - Create a github account